 Ward Superintendents shall be subject to regular, periodic documented performance review by the Commissioner of Streets and sanitation or his/her designee and may be removed at the discretion of the Commissioner so long as the removal is not for Political Reasons or Factors or Improper Considerations.
 The Alderman for the Ward to which the Ward Superintendent is assigned can request the removal of the Ward Superintendent in writing to the Commissioner of the Department of Streets and Sanitation.
-The Commissioner of the Department of Streets and Sanitation.
+The Commissioner of the Department of Streets and Sanitation may accept or reject such a request.